Join

 Contractors will be clearing Rhododendron ponticum from the grounds at Crathes Castle and Fyvie Castle in Aberdeenshire over the winter months, as part of the push to remove non-native plants from Trust places and give native species the chance to flourish once again.
 We hope that the sustained effort across all regions of Scotland will tackle this increasing problem and ensure that we can protect our woodlands and native wildlife.

-Funded by the players of People’s Postcode Lottery, the Nature Scot Biodiversity Challenge Fund and Baillie Gifford, Project Wipeout aims to tackle species including Japanese knotweed, American skunk cabbage and Rhododendron ponticum.
+Supported by funding raised by the players of People’s Postcode Lottery, awarded through the Postcode Earth Trust, the Nature Scot Biodiversity Challenge Fund and Baillie Gifford, Project Wipeout aims to tackle species including Japanese knotweed, American skunk cabbage and Rhododendron ponticum.

 Head of Charities at People’s Postcode Lottery, Laura Chow said: ‘It’s fantastic that players of People’s Postcode Lottery are supporting the National Trust for Scotland’s important work to protect and restore Scotland’s native species, making them great habitats for wildlife and beautiful places for people too.’